abussing/uploadfromR/README.md

 ## Description

 scDECO is an R package for estimating differential co-expression in single-cell RNA-seq data.

-It contains implementations for two different Bayesian models:
+The package contains implementations for two different Bayesian models:
-1. \boldsymbol{scDECO.cop}: A Gaussian copula model with flexible, covariate-dependent, and optionally zero-inflated marginals.
+1. $\boldsymbol{scDECO.cop}$: A Gaussian copula model with flexible, covariate-dependent, and optionally zero-inflated marginals.
-2. \boldsymbol{scDECO.pg}: A Poisson-Gamma model with zero-inflated negative binomial marginals.
+2. $\boldsymbol{scDECO.pg}$: A Poisson-Gamma model with zero-inflated negative binomial marginals.
 Dependence between the two marginals is induced through a bivariate normal latent variable with covariate-dependent correlation parameter.